 Cheltenham Festival on TV: how to watch

-The Festival at Cheltenham is the Olympics of jump racing but with the four-day spectacular being held behind closed doors this year owing to the pandemic, how can you watch the Cheltenham Festival from the comfort of your armchair?
+The Festival at Cheltenham is the Olympics of jump racing but, how can you watch the Cheltenham Festival from the comfort of your armchair?

 So here it is, your armchair viewing guide to the Cheltenham Festival — and now is definitely the time to invest in that 85inch Ultra HD TV you’ve been hankering after.
-Grab your remote, a family pack of snacks and a tipple of your choosing because you needn’t leave your armchair for four days – it really will be the best (and safest) seat in the house.
+Grab your remote, a family pack of snacks and a tipple of your choosing because you needn’t leave your armchair for four days.

 Where can I watch it?

-Those of you with a Racing TV subscription can enjoy all the races live but for everyone else in the country, tune in to ITV 1 where the brilliant ITV Racing team will take you right to the heart of the action.
-They have expanded their coverage to show six of the seven races every day and, due to the absence of crowds, there will be “themes” every day – to include the local community, Ireland, the racing family and all the key workers across the country with the sport which has lifted spirits over the past year.
+Those of you with a Racing TV subscription can enjoy all the races live but for everyone else in the country, tune in to ITV1 where the brilliant ITV Racing team will take you right to the heart of the action.
+They expanded their coverage to show six of the seven races every day in 2021, and 2022 will be no different, meaning you won’t miss the six races on the card every day.
 The live Festival coverage will also be simulcast on the ITV Hub, on web and app for viewers to watch online or if you’re on the move you can still keep up to date by listening to BBC Radio 5 Live.

 What time does it start?